Chigang station: Concourse

+Both the Line 8 and Line 12 concourses are located on the first basement level.
+The paid areas of the two concourses are connected by a transfer concourse, while the unpaid areas are connected by a connecting passageway on the east side of the two station buildings.
 The concourse has a column-free design, making it more spacious.
-There are escalators and stairs in the fare-paid area for passengers to reach the platform.
-The elevator connecting the platform and the concourse requires the assistance of the station staff because the elevator door on the side of the concourse is located in the non-paid area on the west side.
+There are escalators and stairs in the fare-paid areas for passengers to reach the platforms.
+The elevator connecting the Line 8 platform and the concourse requires the assistance of the station staff because the elevator door on the side of the concourse is located in the non-paid area on the west side.

-In addition, the station also has a duck neck shop, as well as automatic vending machines, smart lockers and other facilities.
+In addition, both the Line 8 and Line 12 stations have duck neck shops, as well as automatic vending machines, smart lockers and other facilities.

-The baby change is located on the east side of the non-paid area of the concourse, near Exit D2.